vahtyah/LeetCodeSolutions/Data Structures/Hash Table/README.md

 [0001.
 Two Sum](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Hash%20Table/0001.%20Two%20Sum): Find two numbers that add up to a specific target.

+[0217.
+Contains Duplicate](/Data%20Structures%2FHash%20Table%2F0217.%20Contains%20Duplicate): Find if any element appears at least twice in an array

 [0290.
 Word Pattern](/Data%20Structures%2FHash%20Table%2F0290.%20Word%20Pattern): Check if a pattern of letters maps to a pattern of words

 [0383.
 Ransom Note](/Data%20Structures%2FHash%20Table%2F0383.%20Ransom%20Note): Can a ransom note be formed from a magazine?